1,629 related texts · 12 related myths · Page 5 of 34

 Any cat owner knows the feeling: your cat looks right through you like you're a stranger who happens to operate the food dish.
 According to the Alphabet of Ben Sira, composed betwe...

 A demon without a head was brought before Solomon.
-It had all the limbs of a man — arms, legs, torso — but where the head should have been, there was nothing.
-Just a stump above th...
+It had all the limbs of a man, arms, legs, torso.
+But where the head should have been, there was nothing.
+Just a stump above the ...

-And while the Torah itself offers a relatively concise account, Jewish tradition, as it often does, fills in the gaps with breathtaking detail.
-According to Legends of the Jews, a ...
+While the Torah itself offers a relatively concise account, Jewish tradition, as it often does, fills in the gaps with breathtaking detail.
+In Legends of the Jews, a compilation of...

-We often hear about the immediate aftermath – the vengeance of Simeon and Levi.
+The familiar telling remembers the immediate aftermath – the vengeance of Simeon and Levi.
 But what about Jacob and his family?
 Did they just pack up and leave?
-Well, according to the Legends...
+Well, according to ...

 Plagues, parting of the Red Sea, freedom!
 But the details…they’re wild.
-Imagine the scene: the Egyptians, fresh from the devastation of the tenth plague, practically shoving the Is...
+The scene: the Egyptians, fresh from the devastation of the tenth plague, practically shoving the Israelites...

 Jewish tradition, particularly the aggadic literature (those stories that expand on biblical narratives and explore deeper meanings), paints a vivid picture of that encounter.
 It's...

-Forget the pyramids; we're talking about the Tower of Babel.
-It all goes back to Nimrod.
+Forget the pyramids; It all goes back to Nimrod.
 Remember him?
-The mighty hunter, the king who, according to tradition, was the first to rea...
+The mighty hunter, the king who, according to tradition, was the first to really consolidate power after the Flood?
+W...

-You know the story: Abraham, victorious in battle, refuses to take any spoils.
 Not a single thread.
 Not even a shoe-latchet.
 A tiny thing.
-But according to the Legends of the Jews,...
+But according to the Legends of the Jews, as retold by Ginzberg, this act of sanctifying the Holy Name had massive reper...

-And imagine the joke being about your future descendants!
-That’s precisely what happened at a feast hosted by none other than Abraham himself, as recounted in Ginzberg’s Legends of...
+The joke being about your future descendants!
+That’s precisely what happened at a feast hosted by none other than Abraham himself, as recounted in Ginzberg’s Legends of the Jews.
+Q...

-The Torah often gives us glimpses, but sometimes it's the extra-biblical stories, the legends whispered through generations, that fill in the details.
-Let's look at one such tale f...
+The Torah often gives us glimpses, but sometimes it's the extra-biblical stories, the legends whispered through generations, that fill in the details. the story turns to one such t...

 It's often because the story isn't just about one family or one kingdom, but about the tangled web of relationships between them all.
 Take, for instance, the story of Esau and Jaco...

 The story of Joseph, as retold in Ginzberg's Legends of the Jews, opens with just that kind of primal animosity.
-Imagine the scene: Joseph, the favored son, approaches his brothers...
+The scene: Joseph, the favored son, approaches his brothers.
+But in...

 That's where Joseph found himself in the house of Potiphar.
 Potiphar, believing his wife's lies, had Joseph brutally flogged.
 Can you picture it?
 The sting of the whip, the injusti...

-Seems simple enough.
 Except Moses knew better.
 He knew the hearts of his people, the Israelites.
-The text tells us, "The last was a most difficult task."
-See, this wasn't just abou...
+The verse reads, "The last was a most difficult task."
+See, this wasn't just about facing a powerful kin...

 It wasn't just random chaos raining down, oh no. Jewish tradition paints a picture of divine justice, a kind of cosmic quid pro quo.
 What had the Egyptians been doing to the Israel...

-But he doesn’t do it alone.
+He doesn’t do it alone.
 He speaks to the elders, the respected leaders of the tribes.
-These weren’t just figureheads, but individuals who held the trust and confidence of the p...
+These weren’t just figureheads, but individuals who held the trust and confidence of the peopl...

 Really trapped.
 Centuries of slavery, your identity almost erased.
 Then, a glimmer of hope appears: MOSES.
 But even after plagues and miracles, freedom seems just out of reach.
 Wha...

 Freedom.
 Did everyone just instantly start singing and dancing?
 Well, not exactly.
-According to Ginzberg's retelling in Legends of the Jews, the Israelites were… well, they were ex...
+In Ginzberg's retelling in, Legends of the Jews, the Israelites were… well, they were exhausted. ...

-According to the Legends of the Jews, as retold by Rabbi Louis Ginzberg, Moses chose his servant Joshua to lead the charge.
+As retold by Rabbi Louis Ginzberg, Moses chose his servant Joshua to lead the charge.
 Why?
-Because Moses knew that only a descendant of Rachel...
+Because Moses knew that only a descendant of Rachel, like the Ephraimite Joshua, could co...

 The air is thick with the aroma of roasting meat, the sounds of laughter and song echoing through the desert.
 The Israelites, newly freed from slavery in Egypt, are gathered togeth...